nictryx/voip-telegram-ai-chatbot/README.md

 - Orpheus Text-to-Speech
 - python-telegram-bot

-## Project Purpose
+## Project Goal

-The purpose of this project is to develop an AI-powered Telegram chatbot that uses Groq AI to support natural text-to-text and voice-to-voice conversations through an accessible messaging platform.
+The Goal of this project is to develop an AI-powered Telegram chatbot that uses Groq AI to support natural text-to-text and voice-to-voice conversations through an accessible messaging platform.